Mature Masculine

 Presence

-Presence is the Lover's simple, quiet capacity to be here: in your body, in your life, with yourself and others, right now.
-Notice how your senses sharpen and your mind calms when you shift into this state.
+Presence is the Lover's capacity to be here: in the body, in our life, with ourselves and others, right now.
+Notice how the senses sharpen and the mind calms when we shift into this state.

-The Mature Lover knows that life is only ever happening now.
-The past is memory, the future is imagination—only this moment is real.
-The real juice of living—the energy, the intimacy—flows from bringing yourself to this moment as fully as possible.
+The Mature Lover knows that life happens now.
+The past is memory, the future imagination—only this moment is real.
+The juice of living flows from bringing ourselves to this moment as fully as possible.

 Presence and the Lover

-The Lover archetype is about connection, sensitivity, enjoyment, and depth.
-Presence is the Lover's core fuel.
-Every aspect of the Lover depends on the ability to inhabit the present.
+The Lover archetype centers on connection, sensitivity, enjoyment, and depth.
+Presence is the Lover's fuel.
+Every aspect of the Lover depends on inhabiting the present.

-When you are present as the Mature Lover, you inhabit your body—you feel your feet on the ground, the breath in your chest, the chair under you.
-You are emotionally available—feelings are allowed and felt directly.
-Thoughts shift from racing to steady and clear, creating more space inside.
+When we are present as the Mature Lover, we inhabit the body—we feel the feet on the ground, breath in the chest, the chair beneath us.
+We are emotionally available—feelings are allowed and felt directly.
+Thoughts shift from racing to steady and clear.

-This kind of presence is what makes the Lover mature: he can be touched by life without being drowned by it.
+This presence makes the Lover mature: he can be touched by life without drowning in it.
 Rather than being swept away by emotion, he meets it with gentle awareness.

 The Texture of Presence

-There's often a quality of warmth to real presence.
-Not emotional heat, but a kind of gentle aliveness in the chest or belly.
-A subtle energy runs through your limbs.
+There's often warmth to real presence.
+Not emotional heat, but gentle aliveness in the chest or belly.
+Subtle energy runs through the limbs.

-Presence also brings clarity.
-When you're actually here, you see more accurately.
-You notice details you'd normally miss.
-The world reveals colors and textures you would overlook in distraction.
+Presence brings clarity.
+When we're actually here, we see more accurately.
+We notice details we'd normally miss.
+The world reveals colors and textures we would overlook in distraction.

 Presence and Time